The Altruistic Traveller

 Plastic Free July Cambodia

-Plastic free July is a campaign that runs in many developed countries throughout the world.
+Plastic Free July is a campaign that runs in many developed countries throughout the world.
 It promotes the excessive use of plastic bags and encourages us to see what kind of a difference we could make by giving them up for one month.
-The campaign was very successful in reducing plastic bag usage in places around the world, and 1 year ago a number of expats and locals living in Siem Reap decided to bring the campaign to Cambodia.
+The campaign was very successful in reducing plastic bag usage in places around the world, and 4 years ago Sarah Rhodes decided to bring the campaign to Cambodia.
 Siem Reap was tackling a plastic bag issue and they were looking for a solution.
 Slowly but surely more and more people caught on to the campaign and the community was starting to see a change.
-Through education and awareness the community is working together to combat the issue and will run the campaign for as long as needs be.
+Through education and awareness, the community is working together to combat the issue and will run the campaign for as long as needs be.

 Husk Cambodia